 Contract’ general provisions means terms and conditions described in Articles 1 to 24 of the Contract.

 Contractor’s Authorized Representative means the person designated by the Contractor, which has official permission to represent the Contractor, whom shall officially notify to the Principal.

+Unplanned and emergency spare part and reserved equipment here means those reserve equipment and spare parts belongs to unit 1 of BNPP that non supplying of them in a shortest possible time may endanger reliable operation or result in unit power reduction.

 Engineering services means a complex of engineering and consultative services, research and analytical works, elaboration of recommendations in the production and management areas, operation of facilities and equipment, realization of output.